 NVIDIA Took Off in the 21st Century

 As AI blasted onto the scene in the early 2020s, NVIDIA took a front-row seat and became one of the most valuable companies in the world.
 With its mastery of the graphics processing unit (GPU), the next logical step was an AI processor.
-Also known as a neural processing unit (NPU) and AI accelerator, the AI processor shares a very similar architecture to the graphics GPU, namely the parallel processing of huge amounts of mathematical calculations.
+Sometimes known as a neural processing unit (NPU) and AI accelerator, the AI processor shares a similar architecture to the graphics GPU, namely the parallel processing of massive amounts of mathematical calculations.
 NVIDIA AI GPUs are designed to support large language models, which are the cornerstone of advanced AI systems (see

 large language model).
-See

 A100,